manoss96/pregex/docs/source/docstring/pregex.rst

    print(Optional("a").get_pattern()) # This prints "a?"
    print(Optional("aa").get_pattern()) # This prints "(?:aa)?"

-Even so, one can also explicitly construct a non-capturing group out of every pattern if one wishes to do so:
+Even so, one can also explicitly construct a non-capturing group out of any pattern if one wishes to do so:

 .. code-block:: python